-Between 2014 and 2015, the gallery launched the pop-up gallery, Sariev Project Space, in the Kapana arts district of Plovdiv, where the exhibitions presenting young artists took place.
+Between 2014 and 2015, the gallery launched the pop-up gallery Sariev Project Space in the Kapana art district of Plovdiv, where the exhibitions presenting young artists took place.

-In 2017, the Gallery started SARIEV Studio in Sofia, with the concept of a establishing a space for collectors’ to discover artists and works in personal meetings.
-The studio space is situated in the former sculpture studio of the well known Bulgarian artist, Dimitar Boykov (1927-2000) and is located near the historical Women's Market.
+In 2017, Vesselina Sarieva started SARIEV Studio in Sofia, with the concept of establishing a space for collectors to discover artists and works in personal meetings.
+The studio space is situated in the former sculpture studio of the well-known Bulgarian artist, Dimitar Boykov (1927-2000) and is located near the historical Women's Market.

-The gallery represents a broad view of different generations of Bulgarian artists and art movements.
-The gallery works only with professional artists who have international careers, and who belong to a wider European artistic scene.
-Well established figures such as Nedko Solakov, Pravdoliub Ivanov, Stefan Nikolaev, Luchezar Boyadjiev, as well as younger artists Kamen Stoyanov, Rada Boukova and Valio Tchenkov.
+The gallery represents a broad view of different generations of artists and art movements.
+The gallery also has professional focus оn rediscoveries and discoveries.
+SARIEV works with professional artists who have international careers, and who belong to a wider European artistic scene - well-established figures such as Nedko Solakov, Pravdoliub Ivanov, Stefan Nikolaev, Luchezar Boyadjiev, as well as younger artists Kamen Stoyanov, Rada Boukova and Valio Tchenkov.
 The gallery also supports the development of the next generation of artists such as Lubri, Voin de Voin, Vikenti Komitski and Martina Vacheva.

-One of the main objectives of SARIEV Contemporary, is the promotion of Bulgarian artists in international art fairs.
-SARIEV Contemporary is generally the sole Bulgarian gallery to participate in these pan European fairs.
+One of the objectives of SARIEV as Bulgarian gallery is the participation in international art fairs where the gallery brings and showcases new artists and collectors.
+SARIEV Contemporary is generally the sole Bulgarian gallery to participate in these pan-European fairs.